The video experts blog

 This is part of the larger promotion process.
-We recommend that you promote your live stream well-ahead of the event.
-You can use advance ticket sales or registration as a lead capture approach and/or to ensure a bigger audience.
+We recommend that you promote your live stream well ahead of the event.
+You can use advanced ticket sales or registration as a lead capture approach and/or ensure a bigger audience.

 4. Test equipment thoroughly